 Environmental Mitigation: Project level EIA will be undertaken as required.
 The SEA for NPF3 identified the importance of considering impacts of development and associated transportation activity on air quality, population and health.
 Continuing coordination of development in the area will be required.
 Project level Habitats Regulation Appraisal will be required and the mitigation included in the Habitats Regulation Appraisal Record should be used to inform planning processes and be applied as appropriate.

 Ongoing Activity and Milestones:

-Improvement work to M9 Junction 5 (phase1) will commence in Spring 2018 with advanced utility diversion/protection works progressing during 2017/18.
-The roads contract involves the signalisation of the M9 Junction 5 Roundabout (Cadgers Brae) and will be a similar treatment to the M9 Junction 6 improvements.
-Improvement works to the A904/A9 Westfield Roundabout are expected during 2018/19 providing additional time to allow for further design work on the connectivity of all forms of transport at this important junction between the Gateway/Stadium/Helix/ sites.
+Improvement work to M9 Junction 5 (phase1) will commence in Spring Autumn 2018 with advanced utility diversion/protection works progressing during 2017/18spring/summer 2018.
+The main roads contract involves the signalisation of the M9 Junction 5 Roundabout (Cadgers Brae) and will be a similar treatment to the completed M9 Junction 6 improvements.
+Improvement works to the A904/A9 Westfield Roundabout are expected during 2018/192019/20 providing additional time to allow forcomplete further design work on the connectivity of all forms of transport at this important junction between the Gateway/Stadium/Helix/ sites.

 Preliminary studies to bring forward new flood defences – hydraulic modelling complete and existing assets surveyed and condition rated.
-Extensive ground investigation along the Rivers Carron & Avon are nearing completion, with further works currently being carried out in industrial sites (Ineos, Petroineos, BP, etc).
+Extensive ground investigation along the Rivers Carron & Avon are nearing completioncomplete, with further works currently being carried out in industrial sites (Ineos, Petroineos, BP, etc) nearing completion.
 Ground investigation works along the estuary/coast line are currently programmed for 2018/19.
 Natura 2000 environmental surveys have commenced and the next stage is option appraisal including stakeholder consultation is nearing completion – public and community consultation will commence in March 2018 and the outline design stage has started.
-The submission of the scheme to Scottish Government is expected in Autumn 2018.
+The submission of the scheme to Scottish Government is expected in Autumn 20182019.

 Work is being undertaken on a Grangemouth Energy Project involving Scottish Government, Scottish Enterprise, Falkirk Council and industry partners.
 A business case for development of an integrated district heat network to benefit industry and the wider Grangemouth community is being progressed.